BP ousts chairman over ‘serious concerns’ about his conduct

 BP has had several difficult years, marked by flip-flops on strategy and leadership instability.
 In 2023, it backtracked on splashy plans announced less than three years earlier to slash oil and gas production and transform into a green energy company, under then CEO Bernard Looney.

-The Iran war has delivered a windfall to BP and other oil majors.
+“The announcement of Albert Manifold’s departure is certainly a surprise, albeit BP has had more than its fair share of senior personnel leaving the company abruptly over the past 20 years,” Maurizio Carulli, global energy analyst at asset manager Quilter Cheviot wrote in a note.

+Alongside Looney and Auchincloss, Carulli cited Lord John Browne, who stepped down in 2007 after it emerged that he had lied to a UK court, and Tony Hayward, who resigned in 2010 in the aftermath of the Deepwater Horizon oil spill in the Gulf of Mexico.

+Notwithstanding its struggles, BP appears to be on a stronger footing this year.
+The company’s share price is up roughly 20% year-to-date so far, and the Iran war has delivered a profit windfall.
 BP’s profits more than doubled in the first three months of the year, as the company’s oil traders made the most of the wild swings in oil prices triggered by the conflict.

 The-CNN-Wire